Hey, look, all you're doubting Thomas is out there.

 They'd be talking about the Big D if McCain had won.

-Oh, the media'd be totally different animal.
+Oh, the media would be a totally different animal.

 You want to hear something funny?